Audio and video recordings

-One of the questions that we are asked regularly is “Should I record the conversation”.
-Our answer is usually, “It’s up to you, but you may not be able to rely on it in the future if no one knows you are making a recording”.
-This is accurate advice, but it is also the advice a lawyer would give: i.e. there is no clear ‘yes’ or ‘no’ answer.
-This is because some Employment Tribunals will allow secretly recorded evidence to be heard in a hearing, others will not.
+One of the questions that we are asked regularly is “Should I record the conversation?”.
+This is entirely up to you, but you may not be able to rely on it in the future if no one knows you are making a recording.
+Some employment tribunals will allow secretly recorded evidence to be heard in a hearing, others will not.
 It rather depends on the circumstances of the recording and the relevance of the evidence on the recording to the proceedings.

 The same applies to negotiations as in tribunals: an employer is not going to want to hear a recording of a disciplinary hearing or grievance meeting you have made covertly when it has an HR representative taking notes.
 This is because the notes protect the employer and also because the employer will feel undermined that you have made a recording without its knowledge.
-Most recordings made in meetings uncover very little as people are on their best behaviour during meetings and also may expect a recording device to be present.
-The recordings are often of little worth.
+Often recordings made in meetings don’t uncover much, as people are on their best behavior on such occasions and also may expect a recording device to be present.

-Where recordings are of worth is when they uncover evidence of serious wrongdoing such as discriminatory harassment.
-In such cases an employer will almost be duty bound to hear/watch it and an Employment Tribunal would most likely allow the recording to be admitted as evidence to the hearing if the claim is disputed.
-Importantly, if you have an audio or video recordings of you being discriminated against or treated unfairly, you can, subject to compliance with RIPA (see below) disclose them to your employer as evidence to support your case in negotiation.
+Where recordings are of serious valuable is when they uncover evidence of serious wrongdoing such as discriminatory harassment.
+In such cases an employer will almost be duty bound to hear/watch it and an employment tribunal would most likely allow the recording to be admitted as evidence to the hearing if the claim is disputed.
+Importantly, if you have an audio or video recording of you being discriminated against or treated unfairly, you can, subject to compliance with RIPA (see below), disclose them to your employer as evidence to support your case in negotiation.

 Recording telephone and video calls